slamora/brackets-wiki/Research:-Extension-Management.md

 # Open Questions #

 * How do parts of an extension run within Node?
+(Do we defer this until the Extension API research?)
 * Management of uploaded extensions (pulling an extension, for example).
 Just contact Brackets team for now?
 * How do we reconcile the module format difference between node/npm and Brackets?